dsheedes/cd_notifications/README.md

 ### FiveM Server
 1. Download the release from the [releases section](https://github.com/dsheedes/cd_notifications/releases).
 2. Paste into your resources folder
+3. Read and configure the files in the `cd_notifications/configs` folder
-3. Ensure the resource in your `server.cfg`
+4. Ensure the resource in your `server.cfg`
     - `ensure cd_notifications`
-4. If the server is live start the resource, otherwise start the server
+5. If the server is live start the resource, otherwise start the server

 ### For development & contributions
 1. Clone the repository in to the directory of your choice